Toukun/toukun-minecraft/README.md

 ### Quests
 Ever wanted to get rewarded for all your hard work?
 Introducing the Quest Block and Quests!
 Once completed, Quest items can be used to grant you generous rewards!

+## FAQ
+### Is this mod able to be added to an existing world?
+Yes, you can add this to an existing world.
+I would recommend you start a new world, but nothing would break drastically by doing so.
+There is resource generation (and structures eventually), but up to this point it does not require you create a new world with the mod.

 ## Closed Source
 This project is presently Closed Source, but after I have gotten it to a place where I am happy with it, and I believe the codebase and feature are in a good place to build upon, I'd Open Source it.